RoverPlatform/rover-ios/README.md

 ### Notifications

 Rover's messaging system uses notifications to alert the user when their device is asleep or when your app isn't running.
-To enable this feature your app must register for notifications, which can be done via Rover's `registerForNotifications` method.
+To enable this feature your app must register for notifications, which can be done via the following mehod call:

 ```swift
 Rover.registerForNotifications()